-This document allows you to personally verify that the experimenters were truthful to you regarding how your bonus in the experiment was determined.
-You can verify that your bonus was determined fairly, exactly as explained during the experiment.
+This document allows you to personally verify that your bonus was determined fairly, exactly as described during the experiment.

 Specifically, this document allows you to verify the following points:

-The experimenters did not manipulate the options and the endowment in your bonus file (i.e., the choice situation that was relevant for your bonus payment).
+The options and the endowment in your bonus file (i.e., the choice situation that was relevant for your bonus) were not manipulated.

-Details: You can verify that the bonus-relevant choice situation was randomly determined, because the set of bonus files that you chose from was not manipulated:
+Details: The set of bonus files that you chose from was not manipulated:

-Had you chosen a different bonus file, another choice situation would have determined your bonus.
+Had you chosen a different bonus file from the set, another choice situation would have determined your bonus.

-Every choice situation was contained in ten bonus files.
-Therefore, it was equally likely to be picked by you (and be bonus-relevant).
+Every possible Option 1 was contained in ten bonus files.
+Therefore, it was equally likely to be chosen by you (and be bonus-relevant).

 The safe amounts of money (which determined your bonus if you instructed us to give you Option 2) vary in a fair way.
-For each choice situation, the amounts can be positive or negative and their sum is approximately zero.
+Some amounts are positive, some are negative, and their sum is approximately zero.

-If your earnings in the experiment were determined by the outcome(s) of one or several risks, these outcomes were not manipulated.
-The outcomes were indeed determined according to the stated probabilities.
+If your bonus was determined by the outcome(s) of one or several risks, then each outcome was determined fairly, exactly as described during the experiment.

 Note: Because you downloaded this document at the beginning of the experiment, its content cannot depend on your behavior later in the experiment.
-That is, we – the experimenters – were committed to the content of this document before we knew what you would do.
+That is, we – the experimenters – were committed to the content of this document before we knew what you would do (in particular, which bonus file you would choose or what winning numbers you would enter).
 This is the reason why this document allows you to verify our truthfulness.

 1. Proof that the choice situation that was relevant for your bonus was selected fairly and as explained during the experiment

-Early in the experiment, you had to pick a numbered bonus file.
-Now that you have the password, you can indeed verify that this bonus file shows the choice situation that was relevant for your bonus (as shown on the last screen of the experiment).

-The table below lists the choice situations contained in all the bonus files that you could have picked.
-You can now also verify that the choice situation described in your bonus file indeed corresponds to the one described in the table.
-For example, if you picked BonusFile17.pdf, you can verify that the choice situation described in it is indeed that described in row 17 of the table.
+Early in the experiment, you had to choose a numbered bonus file.
+Now that you have the password, first, you can verify that this bonus file indeed shows the choice situation that was relevant for your bonus (as shown on the last screen of the experiment).
+Second, the table below lists the choice situations contained in all the bonus files that you could have chosen.
+You can verify that the choice situation described in your bonus file indeed corresponds to the one described in the table.
+For example, if you chose BonusFile17.pdf, you can verify that the choice situation therein is indeed the one described in row 17 of the table.

-Recall that, at the time you downloaded this document, we could not know which bonus file you would pick.
+Recall that, at the time you downloaded this document, we could not know which bonus file you would choose.
 Therefore, if we had manipulated your bonus file/the choice situation therein – if it was different to the one described in the table – this untruthfulness would become apparent now.
-Moreover, note that each Option 1 that you faced in one of your fifteen decisions was contained in exactly ten bonus files.
+Moreover, the table shows that each Option 1 that you faced in one of your fifteen decisions was contained in exactly ten bonus files.
 Therefore, each of your 15 decisions was equally likely to be the bonus-relevant one.

-Finally, you can verify that the amounts in Option 2 for each choice situation add up to approximately zero.
-That is, we did not pick many and/or very negative amounts that could result in a lower bonus for you.
+Finally, you can verify that the amounts in Option 2 add up to approximately zero.
+That is, we did not use many and/or very negative amounts that could result in a lower bonus for you.

 Table 1: Description of the content of the bonus files